SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 Drive locators are configured in the main service configuration file (typically `/etc/ucloud/config.yml`) as part of the `fileSystems` service.

-#### Managed Drive Locators
+#### Drive Locators

-Managed drive locators can be configured for different types of entity.
+Drive locators can be configured for different types of entity.
 Depending on the entity various variables are made available to you for use in the location of a drive.
-For managed drive locators, you have a choice between using the `pattern` property or the `script` property.
+You have a choice between using the `pattern` property or the `script` property.
 Using the pattern property will allow you to easily do string interpolation and return a path.
 The [script](#TODO) property instead allows you to fully customize the returned path.
 In either case, the same variables are available to you.

 <figure>